 A consumer may also cancel a card to limit their access to credit, to help them control their spending and better manage their overall debt.
 One way a consumer can manage their credit debt (on a card they intend to cancel) is to perform a balance transfer to a card with a lower interest rate, which can eliminate the debt from the prior card.
-Consumers can also make a balance transfer to a card with a 0% introductory APR offer, which will allow them to pay off the transferred debt with no new interest charges over a set period of time.
+Consumers can also make a balance transfer to a card with a 0% (link: /learn/about-creditcards/what-are-the-benefits-of-an-introductory-apr text: introductory APR) offer, which will allow them to pay off the transferred debt with no new interest charges over a set period of time.

 In addition, some consumers may choose to cancel a credit card because they are upgrading to a better card with more rewards.
 For example, say a person’s credit score has increased since they got their last card.
 That could mean they’re now eligible for a card that offers increased benefits, like cash back rewards or a higher credit limit.

 Fiona can match you with a new credit card with perks like: no annual fee, balance transfers, or cash back rewards.